Jesparzarom/Flask-Deta/docs/index.md

 </a>

-> In this project, we would like to extend our sincere appreciation to the creators and maintainers of the Flask and Deta libraries.
-Flask, a powerful web framework, has played a crucial role in the development of this project, while Deta, with its efficient data storage and management capabilities, has greatly contributed to its success.
-Without these remarkable open-source libraries and the efforts of their dedicated communities, this project would not have been possible.
-We express our gratitude to the Flask and Deta teams for their outstanding work, which has enriched the development experience and functionality of this project.
+> Our sincere thanks to the creators and maintainers of the Flask and Deta libraries, as well as the Python community.

 ---